mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/administering-clusters/securing-your-cluster/index.md

 # General security concepts

+DC/OS&trade; is based on a Linux&reg; kernel and user space.
+The same best practices for securing any Linux system apply to securing DC/OS, including:
+- Setting correct file permissions
-DC/OS is based on a Linux kernel and user space.
-The same best practices for securing any Linux system apply to securing DC/OS, including setting correct file permissions, restricting root and normal user accounts, protecting network interfaces with `iptables` or other firewalls, and regularly applying updates from the Linux distribution used with DC/OS to ensure that system libraries, utilities and core services like systemd and OpenSSH are secure.
+- Restricting root and normal user accounts
+- Protecting network interfaces with `iptables` or other firewalls
+- Regularly applying updates from the Linux distribution used with DC/OS to ensure that system libraries, utilities and core services like systemd and OpenSSH are secure

 # Network security